header-bg.png

 Environmental Humanities Scholar

-Tori Bush serves as an inaugural Postdoctoral Fellow at the Tulane Global Humanities Center, following positions at The New School and as a Mellon Foundation Postdoctoral Fellow in Climate Humanities and Social Justice at the Climate Museum.
-She is the co‑editor of The Gulf South: An Anthology of Environmental Writing and is developing a monograph on settler colonial rhetorics in environmental literature
+Tori Bush serves as an inaugural Postdoctoral Fellow at the Tulane Global Humanities Center, following positions at affiliated faculty at The New School and as a Mellon Foundation Postdoctoral Fellow in Climate Humanities and Social Justice at the Climate Museum.
+She received her PhD in 2023 from Louisiana State University.